dekarb/fYou/README.md

   - If you call a prime number, you say "Fuck You", and the order is reversed.

   - If none of those conditions are true, just say the number and the order continues.

+This game is intended to play with a group, and without the assistance of a computer.
+This program is intended to be a cheat-sheet for each turn.